unixbhaskar/Linux_Infrastructure_Management/README.md

 # Linux Infrastructure Management

-Welcome to the parlance of GNU/Linux infrastucture management space.
+Welcome to the parlance of GNU/Linux infrastructure management space.

 This book is all about how effectively we manage infrastructure related to Linux in enterprise environment.